2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 In the previous example, we can see that a "Free User" is an "Authenticated User", as well as a "Power User" (which could be a paying user) is itself an "Authenticated User" while an "Ultimate User" (which could be a higher tier of paying user) is a "Power User" (thus has all the "Power User" capabilities, plus some unique) and by transitive property an "Authenticated User".

 As seen, inheritance between actors is represented with a solid line with a hollow closed arrow.
-Such arrow points towards the "supertype" or "parent" from which the subject (or "subtype", or "child") inherits.
+Such arrow points towards the "super-type" or "parent" from which the subject (or "sub-type", or "child") inherits.

 This representation will come back in the UML language for other diagrams too.